 Join me for part 2 in my series to learn the methods I use to try to turn my students into book detectives with vocabulary/grammar skill work using novel studies.

-You can find my Fish in a Tree Novel Study and Esperanza Rising Novel Study that are mentioned above in my store.
-I also offer over 90 titles ranging from grades 1 to 8 where I am sure you’ll find something to engage your class in some deep reading.
+You can find my Fish in a Tree Novel Study and Esperanza Rising Novel Study that are mentioned above here in my store or at my TpT store.
+I also offer over 100 titles ranging from grades 1 to 8 where I am sure you’ll find something to engage your class in some deep reading.

 Are you interested in reading about and sharing ideas with other educators on using children’s literature in your classroom?
 My goal is to bring together teachers and homeschoolers who teach grades 3-8 and use novels with their students.
 I’d love for you to join me to learn, share, and grow together!